qhwi/Hweplir/README.md

 TOKEN=
 SERVER_ID=
 ```
-Copy your saved bot's TOKEN  and ID of the desired server, to create `.env` file that defined the required variables for security.
+Copy your saved bot's TOKEN  and ID of the desired server, to create `.env` file that defined the required variables.

 Alternatively, you can just replace the value directly in `main.py` :P

 ### Hosting for free using Repl